MicrosoftDocs/visualstudio-docs/docs/install/update-visual-studio.md

 ## Administrative Updates

-If you are part of an organization with centralized enterprise management of your computer, your enterprise administrator may update your machine for you.
+If you are part of an organization with centralized enterprise management of your computer, your enterprise administrator can update your machine for you.
 [Updates using Microsoft Update Catalog](http://TODOLink) can be controlled with configuration settings allowing your computer to accept or refuse these types of updates.

 [!INCLUDE[install_get_support_md](includes/install_get_support_md.md)]